tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-enable-bursting.md

 On-demand bursting cmdlets are available in version 2.19.0 and newer of the [Azure CLI module](/cli/azure/install-azure-cli).
 Alternatively, you may use the [Azure Cloud Shell](https://shell.azure.com/).

-### Create and attach a on-demand bursting data disk
+### Create and attach an on-demand bursting data disk

 A managed disk must be larger than 512 GiB to enable on-demand bursting.
 Replace the `<yourDiskName>`, `<yourResourceGroup>`, and `<yourVMName>` parameters, then run the following commands to create a premium SSD with on-demand bursting: